 Editing and online candidates are urged to apply.
 A car is required.
 Applications must be accompanied by two letters of recommendation, work samples (no more than 10), a current college transcript, a personal essay on what this program would mean to you (500 words maximum), and a photograph.

 Download the application and send to Gregory Lee via email to firstname.lastname@example.org; be sure to include your affiliation with AAJA on your application.
-If you are a writer, please convert package as a PDF.
+If you are a writer, please convert package into a PDF.
 If you are showing videos, send via Dropbox.

 Ten student journalists will be selected.
 Ideally, applicants should be college sophomores or juniors (current seniors will also be considered).
 Candidates will be selected on the basis of academic achievement, demonstrated interest in sports journalism as a career and excellence on the required essay.